The Irish Farmers Association say they'll continue staging protests until there's a substantial increase in beef prices.

 The IFA previously said it was disappointed to walk away from the Beef Market Taskforce meeting without a price increase for beef farmers.The group called for an immediate and significant price increase to the amount they are being paid for beef products.

 The Taskforce, which was forced to adjourn proceedings two months ago following a confrontation between farmers and meat industry representatives.

 Farmers were calling for the Beef Market Taskforce to meet as soon as possible after court injunctions against two protesting beef farmers were dropped by a Longford based pet food company.

-The injunctions against Fine Gael Councillor, Paraic Brady, and local carpenter Colm Leonard, had led to farmers blocking off large parts of Dublin city centre this week in protest.
+The injunctions against Fine Gael Councillor, Paraic Brady, and local carpenter Colm Leonard, had led to farmers blocking off large parts of Dublin city centre in protest.